 1. Lie faceup, knees bent, feet planted, arms down by sides on the floor.

-4. A Kettlebell Workout for Upper Body Strength.
+4. Slider Workout for Core Strength.

 5. Repeat on the opposite side with left leg up.